 All forms and club books are due in the 4-H office by October 15.

 Scrapbook – Club Scrapbooks are recognized for the neat, accurate, and eye-appealing information collected and stored during the year of the club’s activities and events.

 Secretary’s Book – Club Secretaries are recognized for the neat and accurate completion of the Secretary’s Book.
 The entire book is to be submitted.

 Marathon County 4-H Community Service Project Award Form – The website form is be completed for each Community Service project done during the past year.
 Gold, Silver, and Bronze Awards are awarded for clubs in the Small, Medium, or Large Club divisions.

 4-H County Awards for Leaders/Volunteers:

-Adult awards are selected from nominations from the clubs, using the Adult Award Nomination form submitted by the end of September.
+Adult awards are selected from nominations from the clubs, using the Adult Award Nomination form submitted by October 15.

 Friend of 4-H Award (Volunteer of the Year) – Recognizes non 4-H volunteer or business from the community who supports 4-H for the past year.
 They are selected through people who are nominated from people from the clubs.